echo2echo/Perl-Web-Images/README.md

 Then place the resize_images.pl script in the same directory as your images

-You may need to install imagemagick for this script to run
+You will need to install imagemagick for this script to run

 To install imagemagick on Ubuntu Linux try the following...